 Q: Do the children nap and how often?

 A: Yes, the children nap.
 How often depends on the age of your child.
-The younger they are the more naps will be structured into their day.
-The older children such as the preschoolers will often nap just once a day.
-However, every school has a daily nap schedule between 1pm and 3pm regardless of the child’s age.
+Infants nap as needed during the day.
+Toddlers and preschoolers generally nap once a day.
+The daily nap schedule for every school is between 1pm and 3pm regardless of the child’s age.
 Parents are responsible for bringing in bedding and blankets for naps.